mars0i/popco2/src/popco/core/main.md

 its communicative ancestors?
 Maybe that would be efficient.
 But then you'd have to wait a while to realize that one person.)

+Sketch of sequence of operations in `once`:

+1. Update networks in each person: popco.nn.update/update-person-nets.

+2. Persons create utterances for listeners: popco.communic.speak/speaker-plus-utterances.

+3. Send utterances to designated listeners: popco.communic.listen/receive-utterances.

+That means that within a tick, the networks won't reflect communication.
+Communication in tick *n* only affects networks in tick *n* +1.

 ### Misc notes